losuy/Genome-Analyser/README.md

 # Genome-Analyser
-A project used for performing basic operation on a genome
+A project used for performing basic operation on a genome on fasta file